 - Extra Features

-Each of those features is important and presents a unique trait to the scope that will influence its behaviour out in the field and its birdwatching capabilities.
+Each of those features is important and presents a unique trait to the scope that will influence its behavior out in the field and its birdwatching capabilities.
 Let’s take a look at all of them individually now.

 Types Of Spotting Scopes

 Apart from the types of refractors inside the scope (prismatic, catadioptric, Newtonian), spotting scopes can be put into two groups – angled and straight.
-Both of those kinds have their own pros and cons compared to the other.
+Both of those kids have their own pros and cons compared to the other.

 Angled Spotting Scopes

 One of the most significant advantages of an angled spotting scope is the fact that it can easily be shared by a group of people without worrying about the eye level of the scope.
 It is perfect for families with kids, as everyone will be able to just look down in the scope instead of bending or reaching for the eyepiece.
 That, of course, is valid if the scope is mounted on a tripod, which those are in most cases.

 These kinds of scopes are also far easier to use when you are observing a bird flying above or you are sitting down.
 The 45 degrees angle removes the straining of your neck in order to see something above your line of sight.
 For bird-watching groups or people who like to sit down while observing, this is a good option.

 The main advantage of the straight scopes is that you can easily locate a bird that is in your line of sight.
 Apart from being easy to aim at, these scopes also don’t gather as much dust or water in their eyepieces as the angled ones.
 They are also easier to use from hidden spots.
 The biggest disadvantage (if you are traveling in groups) is that the eye level of the scope will always have to be set to the level of the shortest member of your group.
 Still, for individual use, the straight spotting scope presents itself as a slightly better option.